CSE321-Fall2021/cse321-portfolio-kgstock716/README.md

 Project 2 is a C++ project to create a count-down alarm system using the Nucelo-L4R5ZI.
 The project includes a README, LCD Documentation, a report tracking progress and outlining specifics of the project, and the C++ code file.

 Project 3 is a C++ project to create a weather predictor and essential items recommendor based on current humidity and temperature.
-Currently, the project includes a README and planning documents.
+The project includes a README, DHT11 and 7-segment display Documentation, a report tracking progress and outlining specifics of the project, a key for understanding system output, and the C++ code file.